-Environment, health and safety (EHS) audits are often used voluntarily by EHS managers to assess regulatory compliance, identify risk and find opportunities for process improvement.
+An environment, health and safety (EHS) audit is an official inspection performed by an independent party to determine whether a workplace is in compliance with industry regulations.
+The survey is often used voluntarily by EHS managers to assess regulatory compliance, identify risk and find opportunities for process improvement.

 But depending on industry-specific regulations, stakeholder pressure, or enforcement actions that have been imposed, this helpful tool can become a daunting—and sometimes mandatory—task.

 If your organization is facing the latter scenario, taking steps to prepare for an upcoming audit can reduce stress, identify issues that can be remedied quickly, and show auditors you’re committed to EHS.

 Below we discuss why your EHS audit score matters, and offer tips for preparing for an EHS audit.

 Why should I care about my EHS audit score?